counttalita/benchwarmers/README.md

 ## 🌟 Overview

-Talent Brew revolutionises how organisations manage talent resources by creating a seamless marketplace where:
+BenchWarmers revolutionises how organisations manage talent resources by creating a seamless marketplace where:

 - **Provider Companies** can monetise their benched professionals during downtime
 - **Seeker Companies** can access specialised skills without long-term commitments